What is Your Favorite Animal?

-The smallest one, an elf owl weighing just over one ounce, is found in the Southwest US and Mexico.
-The largest is the great grey owl found in North America, northern Russia and Europe with a wingspan up to 5 feet.
+Owls come in all sizes.
+The smallest one, an elf owl weighs just over an ounce and is found in the Southwest US and Mexico.
+The largest is the great grey owl found in North America, northern Russia, and Europe with a wingspan up to 5 feet.

 Our Experience with Owls

-We have both seen numerous owls on our travels but one sighting of a family of three was very special.
-By the way, a group of owls is called a parliament, coined by C. S. Lewis in The Chronicles of Narnia.
+We love seeing owls on our travels but one sighting of a family of three remains very special.

-We were on our honeymoon in Costa Rica when our guide stopped to show us a mother, father and baby screech owl high in the trees above the road.
+While on our honeymoon in Costa Rica, our guide stopped to show us a mother, father and baby screech owl high in the trees above the road.
 One week later, as we were leaving, we stopped to see if they were in the same place.
-Sure enough the entire family was still there to bid us farewell.
+Sure enough, the entire family was still there to bid us farewell.